IITDhTraining/Compiler_Optimizations_Course/session1_clangast/readme.md

 # (Clang AST)

-This repository contains slides and code examples to traverse AST and more.
+This directory contains slides and code examples to traverse AST and more.

 ## I. Installing `llvm`